 8. Industrial Relations

 Relationships are critical in times of economic uncertainty.
 You do not want your entire workforce to walk off the work floor.
-You need the understanding and support of such organisations when the company needs to make hard decisions, such as pay cuts and layoffs.
+You need the understanding and support of such organizations when the company needs to make hard decisions, such as pay cuts and layoffs.

 9. Employee Well-Being